wwlr9/FALSACLivesinanEnvironment/README.md

 But this result could be preventable.
 Before non-handleable stimuli appear, if FALSAC has experienced enough times of handleable stimuli, FALSAC somehow gains the ability to foresee that this is the presence of non-handleable stimuli before its internal system’s failure.
 In this case, FALSAC applies its built-in fight mechanism.
 Then, as FALSAC’s internal system restores, FALSAC survives.

-FALSAC shows a “seeming existing agency” in a relatively deterministic way.

 ## FALSAC and Its Envionment: Concept Envision
 ![ConceptEnvision](/Images/ConceptEnvision.png)